 - adding shapes, etc.

-A good PDF annotation tool also allows you to make immediate changes in the text.
-This includes highlighting, strikethrough, or underlining the desired content.
+A good PDF annotation tool also allows you to make immediate PDF text changes.
+This includes the ability to highlight, strikethrough, or underline the desired content.
 This is of great value when you need to emphasize parts of the content that are essential for context and you need to direct attention toward them.
-Or simply to serve you as a reminder of what you need to focus on in later edits.
+They could also simply serve you as a reminder of what you need to focus on in later edits.

 Another significant advantage a PDF annotation tool provides is the opportunity to add your personal signature.
-This way, you might ensure that your document, CV, or other type of official content looks professional and is ready for presentation anytime.
+This way, you can ensure that your document, CV, or other types of official content looks professional and is ready to be presented at any given time.

-Yes, adding comments might appear annoying to some of us, but as we mentioned, it’s better to be sure that the content is clear than to leave things to fate or presumption.
-So if you are wondering how to annotate a PDF, the answer should include the fundamentals.
-And among them is the option of adding comments to parts of the PDF content.
-Comments can emphasize and remark on information essential to yourself or readers.
+While the ability to add comments might appear annoying to some of us, it’s better to be sure that the content is understood by everyone than to leave things in the hands of fate or subjectivity.
+So, if you are wondering how to annotate a PDF, the answer is to include the fundamentals, among which is the option of adding comments to select parts of the PDF content.
+Comments can emphasize and highlight information essential to yourself or to your readers.

 Let’s start with the basics.
-As we mentioned using comments is a straight-to-the-point moment.
-Comments are a pillar, a stronghold when you want to collaborate and annotate a PDF.
+As we mentioned, comments are a tool to get things straight to the point and downright essential when you want to collaborate on and annotate a PDF.
 And PDF Extra has the means to help you with that.
-So here’s what to do if you’re using the software on your Windows device:
+Here's what you need to do if you’re using the software on your Windows device:

 4. Click anywhere in the document where you need to insert a comment.

-Yes, we believe that text is quite essential when you need to depict, educate, or simply present ideas.
-But simple text might not be enough when annotating a PDF and you would likely have to also leverage additional techniques like highlighting, underlining, etc. Hence, the necessity to have access to such annotation tools is vital.
+We believe that text annotations are quite essential when you need to depict concepts, educate your audience, or simply share ideas.
+But plain text might not be enough when annotating a PDF and you would likely have to also leverage additional techniques like highlighting, underlining, etc. Hence, the necessity to have access to such annotation tools is vital.

-Here’s how to annotate a PDF by editing text in PDF Extra:
+How to annotate a PDF by editing text in PDF Extra

 3. Right-click on the selected text.

 Sealing the deal – adding stamps to a PDF

-Along with all other types of PDF annotations one could find helpful is the option to stamp your PDF.
+Along with all other types of PDF annotations, another feature you could find helpful is the option to stamp your PDF.
 This way, if necessary, you can further customize your document or any other file until it meets your needs.
 Here is what you need to do.

-When you open a file in PDF Extra > click the Annotate tab > click the Stamp button > click on the predefined stamps to add one to your document > click where you want to position the stamp annotation > use the dragging points to resize the stamp > move the stamp in the document, left-click and drag to the desired position.
+When you open a file in PDF Extra, choose "Annotate", then "Stamp", and simply add any of the premade stamps to your document by clicking on the spot where you want to position the stamp annotation.
+You can use the dragging points to resize the stamp, move the stamp around within the document, as well as left-click and drag it to the desired position.

-More is more - how to annotate a PDF by adding attachments
+More is more – adding attachments to a PDF